Charles E W Bean, Diaries, AWM38 3DRL 606/106/1 - April 1918 - Part 4

 get on well w / Australians.

-I don't know if I am ultra-
+I don't know if I am ultra-sensitive;

-sensitive; but it seems to
+but it seems to

 me tt when one drives thro'

-a French village now. /
+a French village now, /

 people look at one with a

-ort of surly half-contempt.
+sort of surly half-contempt.

 There is a general impression

-in our Corps that the people they regard
+in our Corps that they the people regard

 the Australian in a very different